shundhammer/qdirstat/README.md

-    in package _foo_ which includes the /usr/bin/foo command, it is irrelevant if one hour ago you installed or updated some other package which also installed some other commands to /usr/bin; you don't want that latest mtime of the /usr/bin directory affect the display of every package that has a file in /usr/bin.
+    in package _foo_ which includes the /usr/bin/foo command, it is irrelevant if one hour ago you installed or updated some other package which also installed some other commands to /usr/bin; you don't want that latest mtime of the /usr/bin directory to affect the display of every package that has a file in /usr/bin.